6. Do you use analytics? How do you measure success, ROI, and progress?

 8. Do you offer platform setup, integration, and training?

 If you know you need marketing software such as CRM, CMS, email marketing, or marketing automation software, your agency should be familiar with those services.
-If you don't know whether you need them, or if you should switch to a different platform, your agency should also be able to advise on that front.
+If you don't know whether you need them or if you should switch to a different platform, your agency should also be able to advise on that front.

 9. How long is the contract, and what will be included?

+This may go without saying, but before making any decisions, review your contract.
 Don't get strong-armed into signing a contract you feel weird about.
-Make sure you understand the terms - do you have a way out if you're uncomfortable?
+Make sure you understand the terms – do you have a way out if you're uncomfortable?
 Although inbound marketing can take time to work, you should trust your gut if you're getting weird vibes from your agency.
 Always do what's best for your business.

 10. What do you need from us to get started?

-First of all, if your agency says "oh we don't need anything from you," run far away.
+First of all, if your agency says, "Oh, we don't need anything from you," run far away.
 They're either idiots or incredibly shady.

 Your agency will definitely need information from you, including:

-- Prior marketing history & analytics if you have them
+- Prior marketing history & analytics, if you have them

 - Access to any marketing materials you're currently using (pamphlets, blog, books, videos, etc.)